sara-sabr/ITStrategy/_pages/en/web-services-access.md

 A proposed mitigation item to reduce this risk is to augment the Data Loss Prevention (DLP) capability with a tool that enforces classification of documents and emails.
 However, implementation is not being considered for the short term.

-A upgrade of the firewall is underway and configuration for categories and sites blocked or unblocked will be documented and reviewed.
+A firewall upgrade is underway and configuration for categories and sites blocked or unblocked will be documented and reviewed.

 ### Recommendations